hknd23/idcempy/docs/idcempy_tutorial.rst

   import urllib
   from idcempy import zmiopc

-  # Import the "Youth Tobacco Consumption" dataset.
+  # Import the "Youth Tobacco Consumption" dataset as a pandas.DataFrame

   url='https://github.com/hknd23/zmiopc/blob/main/data/tobacco_cons.csv'

-  # Define a `Pandas` DataFrame
   data = pd.read_csv(url)

-Our data is now a `pandas` DataFrame, and we can proceed to estimate the ZiOP model as follows.
+The data is now a `pandas` DataFrame, and we can proceed to estimate the ZiOP model as follows.

 .. testcode::